Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-returns an array of values stored in a table column whose `latex` property matches `targetColumnLabel`
+Returns an array of values stored in a table column whose `latex` property matches `targetColumnLabel`

 ### Notes